 Ex.
-22:7, Acts 23:5, Tim.
+23:7, Acts 23:5, Tim.
 5:17.

-13. That there is a radical and essential difference between the righteous and the wicked; that such only as are justified by faith in the rame of the Lord Jesus, and sanctified by the Spirit of God are truly righteous in his esteem, while such as continue in impenitence and in unbelief, are in his sight wicked and under this curse, and this distinction holds good among men both in and after death.-Matt.
+13. That there is a radical and essential difference between the righteous and the wicked; that such only as are justified by faith in the rame of the Lord Jesus, and nunctified by the Spirit of God are truly nighteous in his esteem, while such as continue in impenitence and in unbelief, are in his sight wicked and under this curse, and this distinction holds good among men both in and after death.-Matt.
 25:46; Mark 16:16.

-14. That the end of this world is approaching, when Christ will destend from heaven and raise the dead from their graves to final retribution; that a solemn separation will then take place, the righteous being adjudged to everlasting happiness, and the wicked to ordless punishment, and this judgment will fix forever the final state of men in heaven or hell, on principles of right oursess.-John 5:25.
-Mett.
+14. That the end of this world is approaching, when Christ will descend from heaven and raise the dead from their graves to final retribution; that a solemn separation will then take place, the righteous being adjudged to everlasting happiness, and the wicked to endless punishment, and this judgment will fix forever the final state of man in heaven or hell, on principles of righteousness.-John 5:25, Matt.
 25:34:41:46.

--DEACON'S DUTY.
+DEACON'S DUTY.